 Floors including sub-floors

 Repair category 1

-Notes Due to fitted floor coverings throughout no detailed inspection could be carried out however the floor area generally appeared in adequate condition.
+Notes Within the limitations of the inspection there was some noisy and uneven sections noted to the flooring however generally appeared in adequate condition.

-Internal joinery and kitchen fittings Repair category 1 Notes The kitchen units are of a modern type and appeared in good condition for their age and purpose.
-The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen fittings are generally in adequate condition for their age and type.

 Chimney breasts and fireplaces Repair category 1 Notes All flue linings should be checked, repaired if necessary and swept prior to the fires being reused.
-All original fireplaces have been blocked and we assume adequately vented.
+Other fireplaces have been blocked and we assume adequately vented.